Zemichael19/Voting-website-assignment/README.md

 # A3
 CS332 Assignment #3

-Citations: Hello, my name is
+Citations: Hello, my name is m